 Item Description Refresh Forms Run Behavior Specifies when refresh forms are presented to the user, if the file is configured to display a refresh dialog (using either refresh variables or an Axiom form).
 This setting applies to all sheets in the file.
-Available options are: Off: Refresh forms are disabled and do not display when the file is refreshed.
-OnManualRefreshOnly (default): Refresh forms only display when the file is manually refreshed (by clicking Refresh).
-OnOpenOnly: Refresh forms only display when the file is refreshed on open.
+Available options are: Off: The refresh dialog is disabled and does not display when the file is refreshed.
+OnManualRefreshOnly (default): The refresh dialog only displays when the file is manually refreshed (by clicking Refresh).
+OnOpenOnly: The refresh dialog only displays when the file is refreshed on open.
 This occurs if an Axiom query is set to Refresh data on file open, or if the workbook is set to Refresh all Axiom functions on open.
-OnManualRefreshAndOpen: Refresh forms display when the file is refreshed on open, and when the file is manually refreshed.
-Refresh forms are always ignored when the file is refreshed by an automated process, such as Process Plan Files, File Processing, or by any Scheduler task that opens and refreshes the file.
+OnManualRefreshAndOpen: The refresh dialog displays when the file is refreshed on open, and when the file is manually refreshed.
+The refresh dialog is always disabled when the file is refreshed by an automated process, such as Process Plan Files, File Processing, or by any Scheduler task that opens and refreshes the file.
 For more information, see Setting up refresh dialogs for Axiom files.